Child safety devices

 There are plenty of options for a carer’s unit or smartphone app.

-Installing the app on two smartphones (or tablets) is a viable, and potentially cheap, option if you have an old phone kicking around the house.
+Installing a baby monitor app on two smartphones (or tablets) is a viable, and potentially cheap, option if you have an old phone kicking around the house.
 But there are a few considerations:

 1. The phone must have a good-quality camera and microphone.